Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The CA-15 Carbon Fiber Barrel

 What’s so special about carbon fiber barrels?
-Are they really worth the hype?
-What about the $800+ price tag?
+Are they really worth the hype and the price tag?

-Alright, more specifically, carbon fiber is a polymer-impregnated composite that’s primarily composed of tiny carbon-based filaments 5-10 micrometers in diameter.
+Carbon fiber is a polymer-impregnated composite that’s primarily composed of tiny carbon-based filaments (or fibers) 5-10 micrometers in diameter.

 On their own, carbon fibers have a very high strength-to-weight ratio, are incredibly stiff, resistant to most chemicals, and are very resistant to temperature changes and thermal expansion and contraction.